 Test scores must be sent directly from the testing agency to be considered official.

 To report TOEFL scores: The institutional code for Texas A&M University is 6003.

 To report IELTS scores: Texas A&M University only accepts scores submitted electronically by the IELTS test center.
 No paper Test Report Forms will be accepted.
 An institutional code is NOT required.
 Please contact the test center directly where you took the IELTS test and request that your test scores be sent electronically using the IELTS system to Texas A&M University, PO Box 40002, College Station, TX.
 Please note: there may be multiple addresses on file for the same university.
 Be sure you reference the PO Box 40002 address.

 Tests should be taken at least eight weeks prior to the appropriate application deadline to ensure timely receipt and processing of results.
-We will use your highest test score from one test date.

 - IF ADMITTED - Bacterial Meningitis Immunization.
 TEC 51.9192 requires all students under age 22 entering an institution of higher education to provide current proof of vaccination against bacterial meningitis (an immunization given within 5 years of the date of intended enrollment) or meet certain requirements for declining such a vaccination.
 The original TDSHS form required for students declining the vaccination must be submitted to the Office of Admissions.
 Students may not register for classes until this requirement is satisfied.